umarwaseeem/DSA-Hacktober-Fest-2022/README.md

 - Make sure you dont change some one else's added commits.
 - Be respectful and make sure you dont add any offensive content.

+## Having trouble?
+Ask in discussions:

+<a href = "https://github.com/Umar-Waseem/Contribute-Hacktober-Fest-2022/discussions" >Discussions</a>

 ## Get yourself featured here as an Open Source Contributor 🎉🙌:

 <a href="https://github.com/Umar-Waseem/Contribute-Hacktober-Fest-2022/graphs/contributors">